2001 PBA Commissioner's Cup finals

-Batang Red Bull Thunder won the Commissioner's Cup title in only their second season and fifth conference.
-The Thunder defeated San Miguel Beermen, winners of five of the last six conferences, in Game Six for a 4-2 series victory.
+Red Bull won the Commissioner's Cup title in only their second season and fifth conference.
+The Thunder defeated the Beermen, winners of five of the last six conferences, in game six for a 4-2 series victory.

-Danny Ildefonso won on his Second Back To Back Season MVP in Commissioner's Cup.
+Danny Ildefonso won on his second back-to-back season MVP in Commissioner's Cup.

-Davonn Harp won on his First Finals MVP in Commissioner's Cup Finals.
+Davonn Harp won on his first finals MVP in Commissioner's Cup finals.